BIO

 2022:

 I assembled a team.
 Entirely run by a small team of volunteers, this was the 1st edition of Montreal’s NFT conference held between Nov 20-21, 2021 at Le Livart.
+Website:

 Artist